nchand/BarCodeGenerator/README.md

 </p>

 ## Introduction
-**BarCodeGenerator** is a barcode generator or a tool for generating **price tags**( stickers, to be more clear) with a Bar Code containing all information in it. written in JavaScript.
+**BarCodeGenerator** is a tool for generating **price tags**( stickers, to be more clear) with a Bar Code containing all information in it.
+Written in JavaScript.
 It supports multiple barcode formats and works in browsers.

 ## Demo
 [Bar Code Generator](https://nchand.github.io/BarCodeGenerator/)